-In July 2014, the IASB issued the final version of IFRS 9, Financial Instruments.
-The new standard (renamed as PFRS 9) reflects all phases of the financial instruments project and replaces PAS 39, Financial Instruments: Recognition and Measurement, and all previous versions of PFRS 9.
+PFRS 9 reflects all phases of the financial instruments project and replaces PAS 39, Financial Instruments: Recognition and Measurement, and all previous versions of PFRS 9.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
 PFRS 9 is effective for annual periods beginning on or after January 1, 2018, with early application permitted.
 Retrospective application is required, but providing comparative information is not compulsory.
 For hedge accounting, the requirements are generally applied prospectively, with some limited exceptions.
-Early application of previous versions of PFRS 9 (2009, 2010 and 2013) is permitted if the date of initial application is before February 1, 2015.
-The Group did not early adopt PFRS 9.

-The adoption of PFRS 9 will have an effect on the classification and measurement of the Group's financial assets and impairment methodology for financial assets, but will have an no impact on the classification and measurement of the Group's financial liabilities.
+The adoption of PFRS 9 will have an effect on the classification and measurement of the Group's financial assets and impairment methodology for financial assets, but will have no impact on the classification and measurement of the Group's financial liabilities.
 The Group is currently assessing the impact of adopting this standard.